 Building an Inclusive Pedagogy

-The Inclusive Pedagogy Academy (IPA) empowers faculty to maximize student learning and achievement by working with faculty to enact inclusive teaching approaches across all disciplines.
-Traditional teaching approaches have not always considered how one's positionality (identities, culture) influences the classroom environment, nor has it always paid attention to the experiences that our students bring with them.
-No classroom environment is colorblind, but our cultures, identities, and the ways in which those are received by others shape our experience inside the classroom (Gay 2000).
+Traditional teaching approaches have not always considered how one's positionality (identities, culture, etc.) influences the classroom environment, nor has it always paid attention to the experiences that our students bring with them.
+No classroom environment is colorblind, but our cultures, identities and the ways in which those are received by others shape our experience inside the classroom (Gay 2000).